Mike Oldfield: 2004–present: Mercury years

 Oldfield performed live at the 2012 Summer Olympics opening ceremony in London.
 His set included renditions of Tubular Bells, "Far Above the Clouds" and "In Dulci Jubilo" during a segment about the National Health Service.
 This track appears on the officially released soundtrack album Isles of Wonder.
 Later in 2012, the compilation album Two Sides: The Very Best of Mike Oldfield was released and reached No. 6 in the UK.

 In October 2013, the BBC broadcast Tubular Bells: The Mike Oldfield Story, a documentary on Oldfield's life and career.

-Oldfield's latest rock-themed album of songs, titled Man on the Rocks, was released on 3 March 2014 by Virgin EMI.
+Oldfield's rock-themed album of songs, titled Man on the Rocks, was released on 3 March 2014 by Virgin EMI.
 The album was produced by Steve Lipson.
 The album marked a return of Oldfield to a Virgin branded label, through the merger of Mercury Records UK and Virgin Records after Universal Music's purchase of EMI.
 The track "Nuclear" was used for the E3 trailer of Metal Gear Solid V: The Phantom Pain.

-In 2015, Oldfield told Steve Wright on his BBC radio show that a sequel album to Tubular Bells was in early development, which he aimed to record on analogue equipment.
+In 2015 Oldfield told Steve Wright on his BBC radio show that a sequel album to Tubular Bells was in early development, which he aimed to record on analogue equipment.
 Later in 2015, Oldfield revealed that he had started on a sequel to Ommadawn.
 The album, named Return to Ommadawn, was finished in 2016 and released in January 2017.
 It went to No. 4 in the UK.
 Oldfield again hinted at a fourth Tubular Bells album when he posted photos of his new equipment, including a new Telecaster guitar.

+A 50th anniversary edition of Tubular Bells was released on 26 May 2023.
+It features a new master of the original album along with an additional previously unreleased 8-minute track, the "Introduction to Tubular Bells 4".
+"Introduction to Tubular Bells 4" was recorded by Oldfield as a demo in 2017.
+His record label indicated that he had decided not to go forward with the Tubular Bells 4 project and that this "may well be the last piece ever to be recorded by Oldfield".

 Musicianship

-His 1970s recordings were characterised by a very broad variety of instrumentation predominantly played by himself, plus assorted guitar sound treatments to suggest other instrumental timbres (such as the bagpipe, mandolin, "Glorfindel" and varispeed guitars on the original Tubular Bells).
+Oldfield's 1970s recordings were characterised by a very broad variety of instrumentation predominantly played by himself, plus assorted guitar sound treatments to suggest other instrumental timbres (such as the "bagpipe", "mandolin", "Glorfindel" and varispeed guitars on the original Tubular Bells).

 During the 1980s Oldfield became expert in the use of digital synthesizers and sequencers (notably the Fairlight CMI) which began to dominate the sound of his recordings: from the late 1990s onwards, he became a keen user of software synthesizers.
 He has, however, regularly returned to projects emphasising detailed, manually played and part-acoustic instrumentation (such as 1990's Amarok, 1996's Voyager and 1999's Guitars).

 While generally preferring the sound of guest vocalists, Oldfield has frequently sung both lead and backup parts for his songs and compositions.
 He has also contributed experimental vocal effects such as fake choirs and the notorious "Piltdown Man" impression on Tubular Bells.